sneppy/pokerl/README.md

 ### Network

-This is the `network` branch.
-It is an experimental branch where it is possible to play online games.
+The `network` branch is an experimental branch where it is possible to play online games.
+Many functionalities, however, are also available in the main branch.

-To create a server create a new instance of the `pokerl.network.PokerGameServer` class:
+To create a server, create a new instance of the `pokerl.network.PokerGameServer` class:

 ```python
 from pokerl.network import PokerGameServer